Selling a house after a divorce is difficult.

 Although it may seem stark, most couples have the following options with a joint tenancy property during a divorce:

-- Sell up and move
+Sell up and move

-- Keep the property and pay your mortgage
+Keep the property and pay your mortgage.

 Selling your home during a divorce

-Although nobody is obligated to sell the family home during a divorce, you and your ex-spouse may deem it the most suitable idea.
+But you and your ex-spouse may deem it the most suitable idea.
 Or perhaps you may be ordered to sell up by the courts.

 Understanding the process of selling your house during divorce is the first step.